 James Harden and Luka Dončić redefined how we perceive athleticism.
-Both are not the fastest or quickest guys on the court, but they have one elite skill – deceleration.
+Both are not the fastest or quickest guys on the court, but they have one elite skill - deceleration.
 Harden and Dončić can stop on a dime, and use it to their advantage.
-One shamelessly draws fouls; the other is from Slovenia.
+But, we still have one major misconception - that guys from previous eras couldn't hang athletically in today's NBA; OK, maybe Wilt could.
+Well, his greatest rival, and great friend, has something to say about that.

 Keep in mind Russell didn't use the technique you can see today, where the jumpers leap and land on their back (the Fosbury Flop high-jump).
 We can only speculate what would've been his personal best if he did, but we know it would've been much better.
 Russell also competed in the 440 yards (402.3 m) race, which he could complete in 49.6 seconds.